If you’re a new student, find out what IT equipment you’ll need, what you need to bring yourself, and what is likely to be provided by the University.

 If your subject involves specialist applications that need a lot of computing power, your department is likely to have a computer suite where you can use them.

-Don't forget to bring all your software CDs, warranty and licence documents to University with you.
+Don't forget to bring all your software media, warranty and licence documents to University with you, plus all adapters, charging cables and power supplies.

 Do I need a mobile device?